Road tax: United Kingdom

-In the United Kingdom it is a requirement to pay Vehicle Excise Duty (VED), which is paid annually to the government for a vehicle licence.
-Previously, vehicle licences in the form of paper discs were required to be displayed on vehicles, and this licence would remain valid until its expiry date even if the vehicle was transferred to another keeper.
-The paper discs were abolished in October 2014, meaning that the licence is merely an entry in the centralized database; moreover, following this change the licence is cancelled if the vehicle is transferred.
+In the United Kingdom it is a requirement to pay Vehicle Excise Duty (VED), which is commonly called road tax or vehicle tax, this is paid annually to the government for a vehicle licence.
+Previously, vehicle licences in the form of paper tax discs were required to be displayed on vehicles, and this licence would remain valid until its expiry date even if the vehicle was transferred to another keeper.
+The paper tax discs were abolished in October 2014, meaning that the licence is merely an entry in the centralised database; moreover, following this change the tax is cancelled if the vehicle is transferred.
 Vehicles that are not used or kept on public roads must be the subject of a Statutory Off-Road Notification (SORN) if they are unlicensed.

 In 1937, the direct relationship that existed between the tax and government expenditure on public roads was cut, the proceeds being treated as general taxation.
 In the 2015 budget, the government announced that the revenue would once again be used directly to maintain the roads, for the first time since 1937.
 In the 2018 budget, the government announced a National Roads Fund which would ring-fence VED in England for the improvement of roads.
+However, it was announced in 2024 that this policy had been cancelled.